-Here's what you need to know and do once you have enrolled onto a PhD or named doctorate.
+Information and next steps for those who have recently enrolled onto a PhD or named doctorate.

 About your enrolment

 Your enrolment lasts for 12 months from your start date.
 If you made changes to your registration summary during your appointment, we will send an updated version to both you and your supervisor after your appointment.

 Your tuition fees are calculated upon enrolment and are due within one month of your start date.
 You won't receive a tuition fee statement by email or in the post.
 Instead, you can view your fees on Student Services Online.

 Domestic fees for international candidates and NZ permanent residents

 International candidates and NZ permanent residents can spend a maximum of 12 months outside the country over the course of the PhD programme to remain eligible to pay domestic fees.
 If this 12-month period is exceeded then full international fees will apply.

 Find out more: PhD - Domestic tuition fees policy and procedure.

 We know people don’t always read the small print, but understanding the rules of your programme is important and can save you time, stress and confusion later in your studies.
 Please familiarise yourself with the regulations for your programme via the links below.